 The Company has not conducted any active operations since inception, except for its efforts to locate suitable acquisition candidates.
-No revenue has been generated by the Company from January 24, 2006 (Inception) to December 31, 2008.
+No revenue has been generated by the Company from Inception (January 24, 2006) to December 31, 2009.
 It is unlikely the Company will have any revenues unless it is able to effect an acquisition or merger with an operating company, of which there can be no assurance.
 It is management's assertion that these circumstances may hinder the Company's ability to continue as a going concern.
 The Company's plan of operation for the next twelve months shall be to continue its efforts to locate suitable acquisition candidates.

-For the fiscal year ended December 31, 2008 and 2007, the Company had a net loss of \$13,201 and \$28,656 consisting of legal, accounting, audit, and other professional service fees incurred in relation to the filing of the Company's periodic reports on Form 10-Q and Form 10-K.
+For the fiscal years ended December 31, 2009 and 2008, the Company had a net loss of \$24,973 and \$13,201 consisting of legal, accounting, audit, and other professional service fees incurred in relation to the preparation and filing of the Company's periodic reports.

-For the cumulative period from January 24, 2006 (Inception) to December 31, 2008, the Company had a net loss of \$54,808 comprised exclusively of legal, accounting, audit, and other professional service fees incurred in relation to the formation of the Company, the filing of the Company's Registration Statement on Form 10-SB in May of 2007, and periodic reports filed on Form 10-Q (or Form 10-QSB) and annual report on Form 10-KSB.
+For the cumulative period from Inception (January 24, 2006) to December 31, 2009, the Company had a net loss of \$79,781 comprised exclusively of legal, accounting, audit, and other professional service fees incurred in relation to the formation of the Company, the filing of the Company's Registration Statement on Form 10-SB in May of 2007, and the filing of the Company's periodic reports.